 The 2013-2014 student health insurance plan does not cover transition-related medical care.

 As a part of our institutional commitment to fostering a Trans* inclusive campus, Suffolk University has gender-inclusive or all-gender restrooms in most of our buildings.
 This campaign, led by our office, was a collaboration between The Division of Student Affairs, Residence Life & Housing, and Facilities Planning & Management.
-In Spring 2014, 11 new single-use gender-inclusive restrooms were designated.
+In Spring 2014, 11 new single-use and 2 new multi-use gender-inclusive restrooms were designated.
 Please see the list of locations below.
 The 10 Somerset Building, the state-of-the-art academic building set to open Fall 2015, will also include single-use gender-inclusive restrooms.
 If you have questions about gender-inclusive restrooms, please see our Frequently Asked Questions section below.

 Single-use Gender-Inclusive Restrooms: